Characters: Zoids: New Century

 - Disproportionate Retribution: She's fond of it, particularly toward Bit.
 She's gone so far as using a zoid to blow up the Jeep he was desperately fleeing in when he accidentally walked in on her in the bath.

 - Faux Action Girl: Sometimes.
 She is easily taken out of a fight more than once, she first unleashes the full barrage of her zoid, then she gets knocked out with less than a few shots.
-It's not a permanent thing, and Leena has won battles as the last (wo)man standing.
+It's not a permanent thing, and Leena has won battles as the last (wo)man standing(Which involves taking out her own teammates).

 - More Dakka: Her entire battle "strategy".
 Jamie notes that when the Backdraft Group's Warsharks are waging psychological warfare on the team, her fighting cautiously and trying to conserve ammo are actually hurting her battle performance as a whole.